jack0son/web3-sendee/README.md

-# 📬 web3-act
+# 📬 sendee

 **Just send it** ✔️

-Web3 as a service with self healing subscriptions and transactions.
+Web3 microservice with self healing subscriptions and transactions.
 Easily spin up a web3 backend without worrying about transaction juggling, provider failures, or subscription reliability.

-Run me as service, or start me from your dApp back end.
+Run me as service, or start me from your dApp backend code.
 When I start a fire, I'll set it 🔥 at a safe distance.

 - Self healing subscriptions (events, blockheaders)